 The Calvin Cycle is also called as the light-independent or Dark Reaction of photosynthesis, but itis the most active during the daylight hours when ATP and NADPH are abundant.
 To build organic molecules, the plant cells use raw materials provided by the light reactions:

-1. Energy: ATP (provided by cyclic and noncyclic photophosphorylation) drives the endergonic reactions.
+1. Energy: ATP – provided by cyclic and noncyclic photophosphorylation, which drives the endergonic reactions.

-2. Reducing power: NADPH (provided by photosystem I) provides a source of hydrogen and the energetic electrons needed to bind them to carbon atoms.
+2. Reducing power: NADPH – provided by photosystem I, provides a source of hydrogen and the energetic electrons required to bind them to carbon atoms.
 Much of the light energy captured in photosynthesis ends up invested in the energy-rich C—H bonds of sugars.

 Plants store light energy in the form of carbohydrate, primarily starch and sucrose.
-The carbon and oxygen for this process come from CO2, and the energy for carbon fixation is derived from the ATP and NADPH made during photosynthesis.
+The carbon and oxygen for this process are obtained from CO2, and the energy for carbon fixation is derived from the ATP and NADPH produced during the photosynthesis process.
 The conversion of CO2 to carbohydrate is called the Calvin Cycle and is named after Melvin Calvin who discovered it.
 Those plants that utilize the Calvin cycle for carbon fixation are known as C3plants.